 \section{Conclusions \& Future Work}

-In this paper, we propose TENSILE, which is a tensor granularity GPU memory scheduling method towards multiple dynamic workloads scenarios.
-TENSILE has solved three major problems of prior works, multiple dynamic workloads, cold-starting, and across-iteration scheduling.
-TENSILE is a common scheduling method for any type of computation task which could be described as a DAG, especially deep learning tasks.
-It is designed for multiple dynamic workload scenarios.
-In such scenarios, TENSILE can achieve much higher performance than vDNN and Capuchin as the experiment results show.
-Even in single workloads scenarios, TENSILE can save GPU memory with a much higher cost-benefit ratio than those baselines.
+We propose TENSILE, a tensor granularity GPU memory scheduling method toward multiple dynamic workload scenarios.
+TENSILE has solved three major problems of prior works, multiple dynamic workloads, cold-starting, and across-iteration scheduling by designing a scheduling method and corresponding system, a latency prediction method, and a scheduling algorithm.
+Furthermore, TENSILE is a generic scheduling method for computing tasks described as DAGs, especially deep learning tasks.
+The experiment results show that TENSILE can achieve much higher performance in such scenarios than vDNN and Capuchin.
+Even in single workload scenarios, TENSILE can still outperform baselines.
 These features can help systems such as in-database machine learning run more deep learning tasks with tiny extra overhead.